State Route 66

 Scheduled Meetings

-TDOT will host a public meeting on November 12, 2024 to provide the public with an opportunity to provide input and ask questions about the purpose and need of the project, and the range of alternatives under consideration.
-TDOT representatives will also be on-hand to answer any questions.
+TDOT hosted a public meeting to afford the public with an opportunity to provide input and ask questions about the purpose and need of the project and the range of alternatives under consideration.
+TDOT representatives were also on-hand to answer any questions.

 Display Map 1 (PDF)

-A Design Public Meeting was held on November 13, 2018, at Bulls Gap School, 315 Allen Drive, Bulls Gap, Tennessee, from 5:00 p.m. to 7:00 p.m.
+Held at Bulls Gap School, 315 Allen Drive, Bulls Gap, Tennessee, from 5:00 p.m. to 7:00 p.m.
 The purpose of the meeting was to share revised preliminary design plans for the proposed improvements to SR 66.
 Plans were revised following feedback from the November 2016 public meeting.
-Display maps can be viewed below.

 Display Map 1 (PDF)